OnePlaceSolutions/EmailColumnsPnP/README.md

     Update-Module SharePointPnPPowerShell<version>
     ```

+    For SharePoint Online please use the new PnP.PowerShell Cmdlets, which are installable via PowerShell Get using:
+    ```
+    Install-Module PnP.PowerShell
+    ```

-    This is the command pictured to install the PnP Cmdlets via PowerShell Get:
+    For SharePoint On-Premises 2013/2016/2019 use this command to install the appropriate PnP Cmdlets via PowerShell Get:
     ```
     Install-Module SharePointPnPPowerShell<version>
     ```